 If you attempt to provide care for someone with depression, you’re at risk of experiencing some degree of psychological distress too.
 One

 Everyone experiences and reacts to depression differently.
-Some patients may become physically or verbally abusive, while others may become agitated, or act recklessly.
-Other people react to depression by indulging in drugs, or binging on alcohol.
-Still others may become so lethargic they can barely get dressed, feed themselves, or tend to basic hygiene.
-Some can barely generate the will to get out of bed, or dress for the day at all.
+Some people with depression become physically or verbally abusive, while others become agitated or act recklessly.
+Some people react to depression by indulging in drugs or binging on alcohol.
+Some become so lethargic, they can barely get dressed, feed themselves, or tend to their basic hygiene needs.

 Encourage Healthy Habits

 Encourage the person you’re caring for to channel their energy into constructive behaviors, such as exercise.
 Regular exercise lowers the risk of depression.
 It may also help them recover more quickly.

 You should also encourage them to eat a healthy diet.
 Consider supplementing it with vitamin D and omega-3 fatty acids (commonly found in fish oil).
 Low levels of these nutrients may raise the risk of depression.

 Another review suggests that low levels of omega-3 fatty acids may play a role in some cases of depression.
 More research is needed to learn if omega-3 fatty acid supplements can effectively treat depression.
 The risks of taking omega-3 fatty acid supplements are low.

 Let the person you’re caring for know that you can’t be present 24 hours a day, seven days a week.
 You need some time for yourself.

 Try to follow a healthy diet, exercise regularly, and get enough sleep.
 To manage your stress, make time for regular breaks and activities you enjoy.